mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 </details>

-The user ID is prefixed with "dl_" as required by the [Direct Line token API](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0#generate-token).
+The user ID is prefixed with "dl_" as required by [Generate a Direct Line token](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0#generate-token).

-### Retrieving a user-specific Direct Line token
+### Retrieving a user specific Direct Line token

-The API calls the Direct Line API to retrieve a Direct Line token.
-Notice that we pass the user ID in the body of the request:
+The Direct Line API is called to retrieve a Direct Line token.
+Notice that the user ID is passed in the body of the request:

 <details><summary>JavaScript</summary>